 In the United States, coding bootcamps generally cost between $6,000 and $20,000 for the entire program.
 While the price seems high, it’s really not—just consider it an investment and not just an expense.
 This placed the cost of most Trilogy coding bootcamps right in the middle, and they rarely exceed $13,000.
 In this case, the University of Texas-San Antonio’s full stack web development coding bootcamp costs $10,995.
 This price tag covers all bootcamp-related expenses, so there’s no hidden cost for books or other education-related tools.
 You’ll benefit from having your own computer, though.
 Over time, your investment can pay off in many ways.
 From the income advantage, you’ll gain to the satisfaction of a better career, and coding bootcamp can be well worth the time and effort invested.
 Just remember, coding bootcamp won’t lay a job at your feet.
 It gives you the skills to do something with, and it’s ultimately up to you how far you decide to take it.

 It’s essential to allocate enough time to coding bootcamp, especially if you have no prior coding experience.
 Many coding bootcamp students know virtually nothing about coding (though we can give you a head start), and some fail to work in study time into their schedule correctly.
-Before attending, make sure you have between twenty and forty free hours every week for class and take-home assignments.
-Classes take place part-time, during afternoons (typically three hours per night, two nights per week) and four additional class hours on Saturday.
+Before attending, make sure you have between 20 and 40 hours available every week for class and take-home assignments.
+Classes take place part-time, during two weeknights (typically three hours per night, two nights per week) and four additional class hours on Saturday.
 Despite the rigorous curriculum, most students find that they can continue to attend class or work during the week, as long as they manage their time correctly.

 UT San Antonio Bootcamp Curriculum